ldmtam/ginfura/README.md

 # Ginfura
-Go library to support query to Infura service easier
+Go library that supports querying to Infura service easier

 # Install
 ```
 go get github.com/ldmtam/ginfura
 ```
+# How to use